lindgr3n/heroes-of-vue/docs/tutorial/README.md

 You will also notice when we select a hero and edit its name we get updates in our list!

-## State management

-Currently we have a global list of heroes.
-This works but what if we want to get a updated list?
-Best way would be to have some kind of api to get our heroes.
+### Chapter seven - Vue plugins

 Angular talks about something called services.
-In Vue a good way would be to use a [Vue plugin](https://vuejs.org/v2/guide/plugins.html).
+In Vue a good way to do something similar would be to use a [Vue plugin](https://vuejs.org/v2/guide/plugins.html).

 So lets build something like that in [part7](https://heroes-of-vue.netlify.com/tutorial-parts/part7.html)!

-## Message service
+### Message service

-Angular tutorial adds something called message service used to log what ishappening in the application.
+The Angular tutorial adds something called message service used to log what is happening in the application.
 To make something similar in Vue we can make use of the Vue prototype.
 And include it in our Vue plugin that contains our api requests also :).

 Our message service is just list of messages and two methods to add and clear our messages.